Story of a Prostitute: Plot

 Disappointed by the marriage of her lover to a woman he does not love, prostitute Harumi drifts from the city to a remote Japanese outpost in Manchuria to work in a "comfort house," or brothel, during the Sino-Japanese War.
 The commanding adjutant there takes an immediate liking to the new girl, but she is fascinated by and comes to love Mikami, the officer's aide.
-At first he is haughty and indifferent to the girl, which enrages her, but they are eventually drawn together.
+At first he is naughty and indifferent to the girl, which enrages her, but they are eventually drawn together.
 Abused and manipulated by the adjutant, she grows to hate the officer and seeks solace in Mikami's arms.
 They carry on a clandestine affair, which is a dangerous breach of code for both of them.

 Tragedy strikes when Chinese guerrillas attack the outpost and Mikami is severely wounded in a trench.
 Harumi runs to him and they are both captured by the enemy while he is unconscious.
 The Chinese dress his wounds and he is given the opportunity to withdraw with them as a prisoner of war.
 Mikami refuses their offer, stating he is duty-bound not to be captured at all, and only Harumi's intervention prevents him from killing himself.
 Once again in the custody of the Japanese, Harumi is sent back to the brothel, and Mikami is to be court-martialed and executed in disgrace.
 Harumi begs the adjutant for mercy, but he has none.
 During another attack on the outpost, Mikami escapes with Harumi's aid, but instead of fleeing with her, he decides to blow himself up to restore his and his battalion's honor.
 She leaps on him and they die together.